cs-air/filefoo/README.md

+## Dual Goals

+- create a pypi worthy package using modern dev tools for students to learn project management
+- create a cool command line tool to do many things with files

+## So Far

-## Requirements
+### Requirements

-pip3 install humanfriendly
+- humanfriendly
-pip3 install columnar
+- columnar
-pip3 install tqdm
+- tqdm
-pip3 install halo
+- halo
-pip3 install clr
+- clr
-pip3 install whaaaaat
+- whaaaaat
-pip3 install prompt_toolkit
+- install prompt_toolkit

-## Todo
+### Todo

 - Lowercase all files in directory
 - Compare directories of like name